superboum/akaso/README.md

 ------------

 You need the sfml library version 1.6 (Graphics and audio).
-You can find it in your packet manager (apt-get on debian like distros, yum on fedora like).
+You can find it in your package manager (apt-get on debian like distros, yum on fedora like).

 Just clone the repository and execute :
 `cmake && make`